rayrapetyan/shmaps/README.md

     benchmark redis hiredis

-A running instance of redis-server required
+A running instance of redis-server is required

 ## Compilation
 shmaps is implemented as a header-only library, just include shmaps.hh into your sources.